All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 How to get Global Entry

-- Apply Online – The application process for Global Entry is more extensive than for TSA PreCheck.
-You will pay your $100 application fee when you apply.
+Apply Online – The application process for Global Entry is more extensive than for TSA PreCheck.
+You will pay your $120 application fee when you apply.
 With the right credit card, you will be able to receive a statement credit for your application fee.
-Starting October 1, this fee will go up to $120.
-Also starting October 1, 2024, kids under 18 will be exempt from this fee if a parent already has Global Entry or is applying for Global Entry at the same time.
+As of October 1, 2024, kids under 18 will be exempt from this fee if a parent already has Global Entry or is applying for Global Entry at the same time.

-- Schedule an interview – In order to get approved for Global Entry, you will need to go to an in person interview.
+Schedule an interview – In order to get approved for Global Entry, you will need to go to an in person interview.
 You may schedule your interview at an enrollment center or, in some cases, you may be able to complete this when you return to the U.S. at an Enrollment on Arrival location.
+Even kids need an interview.

 Note that interviews can take months to schedule and U.S. Customs and Border Control sometimes recommends that people utilize Enrollment on Arrival or sign up for TSA PreCheck instead.